Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 <br>

 After confirming that we're in the home directory, let's create a new directory using `mkdir` followed by the directory name `first_folder`.
-The command should look like: `mkdir first_folder`
+The command should look like: `$ mkdir first_folder`

 <br>